plushmonkey/monkeybot/README.md

 - Add ?log bot.log to auto.
 - Turn on kill messages in chat.
 - Create /?attach macro and set it to F7 keybinding.
 - Update the config settings.
-At least Level, MapZoom, LogFile, and Name
+At least Level, MapZoom, and LogFile

 ##Compiling
 - It will probably only compile with Visual Studio 2013.